JUMA-IO/BLE_Demos/README.md

 # JUMA SAMPLES

-This repository contains some examples based on JUMA develop board.The source codes are meant to be short, and easy to understand.
+-This repository contains some examples based on JUMA develop board.

+-The source codes are meant to be short, and easy to understand.